MartinValchevv/video-wc-gallery/readme.txt

 Yes, you can choose from a range of video clip settings, such as autoplay, sound, and loop options, as well as the ability to show or hide video control options.
 = Is Video Gallery for WooCommerce compatible with other WordPress themes and plugins? = Video Gallery for WooCommerce is compatible with most WordPress themes and plugins, although some may require additional customization.
 It is designed to seamlessly integrate with Woocommerce, ensuring a smooth user experience.
-= Why Safari browser not support video autoplay? = Safari browser refrains from video autoplay to enhance user experience, conserve bandwidth, and address privacy concerns.
-Autoplaying videos can disrupt browsing, lead to increased data usage, and pose potential privacy risks.
-By requiring explicit user interaction, Safari ensures a more controlled, secure, and efficient online environment.
-Developers can align with these policies by implementing user-triggered video playback, thus contributing to a seamless and user-friendly web experience on Safari.

 == Screenshots ==